zoffixznet/perl6.party/post/Open-Source-Projects--When-Ideas-Meet-Reality.md

 <bioduds> any for perl6?
 <|Zoffix> bioduds, yeah, I know about them, but am not aware of any
     Perl 6 ones.
 You should definitely make some!
-<|Zoffix> bioduds, Dave Doyle was also suggesting we make some.
-So you should :)
 <bioduds> definitely
 <bioduds> I bet if we join we can put up one.
 I'm still learning P6
 <|Zoffix> \o/